SuperOfficeDocs/superoffice-docs/docs/en/document/learn/edit.md

 2. Edit the document.

 3. Close the tab or your desktop app.
-The document is automatically saved to SharePoint
+The document is automatically saved to SharePoint.

 ### [Without WebTools](#tab/no-webtools)